Skip to main content

 Total VRAM Needed = Weights + KV Cache (batched) + Activations + Overhead

-Not all GPU VRAM is available for model serving.
-The OS, CUDA driver, and display manager reserve memory.
+However, not all of a GPU's advertised VRAM is available for model serving.
+The operating system, CUDA driver, and display manager each reserve memory.
+The tool accounts for this with a fixed utilization ceiling:

 Per-GPU Fixed Memory = (Model Weights + Activations) / TP Degree